Spring Flowers from my Garden

 snowballbushLR

 This last photo is of my snowball bush.
 I’ve had it for three years and this is the first year it has bloomed so prettily!
 It has filled out more and has many more flowers than last year.
 When these flowers first start to bloom, they have a soft green color and then gradually transform into creamy white blossoms.
 Soon these flowers will be fading, but other plants in my garden will start blooming.
-It seems like there’s always something blooming and although I miss the older blooms when they fade away, other new flowers always spring up to enjoy.
+It seems like there’s always something blooming and although I miss the older blooms when they fade away, other new flowers always spring up to enjoy!

 Comments are always appreciated!